 What’s next for the Latinx movement?
-In the short-term, the goal is to continue to spread the term’s use and acceptance in society.
+In the short term, the goal is to continue to spread the term’s use and acceptance in society.
+(A 2019 Pew study found that only 23 percent of Latin Americans in the United States had heard of the term, and only 3 percent used it.)
 Longer term, perhaps more changes are in store for the Spanish language.

 “Speakers of languages which obligatorily express grammatical gender must come up with linguistic innovations so that they can communicate in a way that reflects more modern social attitudes toward gender; the term Latinx is a perfect example of this type of creativity,” McCurdy said.

-But trying to reform an entire language, particularly one steeped in gendered grammar, is no easy task.
+Trying to reform an entire language, particularly one steeped in gendered grammar, is no easy task.
 Some might even say it’s impossible.
-But not Vargas, who is thrilled to finally have a term she can embrace as a crucial part of her identity.
+But not Vargas, who is thrilled to finally have a term he can embrace as a crucial part of his identity.

-“It’s just really realizing that what you thought was impossible is possible,” she reflected on first learning about Latinx.
+“It’s just really realizing that what you thought was impossible is possible,” he reflected on first learning about Latinx.
 “So that was just beautiful.”

 This article was originally published in 2017.
 It has been updated to add additional context to the modern discussion around this topic.